pascal-fb-martin/housecgi/README.md

 > Only systemd based systems are supported at this time.

 > [!NOTE]
-> If the Git repositories to share using HTTP are owned by a special account, you can replace ``whoami`` with this account's name.

-The provided `githttp.sh` script hardcodes the path to the Git repositories.
-You will need to edit the value of environment variable `GIT_PROJECT_ROOT` in file `/var/lib/house/cgigit-bin/githttp`, to reflect your actual path.

-The cgit application must be built from source.
+> The default configuration for git-http-backend is to look for git repositories in `/space/git`.
+If yout repositories location is different, create file `/etc/house/githttp` (a shell script) and set the environment variable `GIT_PROJECT_ROOT` to match your actual location.

 > [!NOTE]
+> If the Git repositories to share using HTTP are owned by a special account different from the user account, you can use the command `sudo housecgigit --user=NAME`.

+The cgit application should be built from source.

+> [!NOTE]
-> cgit should not be installed using apt because Debian decided that it required Apache, which is not used here and conflicts with HousePortal on port 80.
+> It is not recommended to install cgit using apt because Debian decided that it required Apache, which is not used here and conflicts with HousePortal on port 80.
+An alternative could be to install cgit using apt, and then permanently disable the Apache service.
 >

 Building cgit require editing a `cgit.conf` file.
 I found that the following configuration is working for me: